 “I was in hospital for eight weeks, spent six in isolation.
 I was kept in a blacked-out room as any stimulation could cause me to have seizures.
 It was totally dark — I had no sense of night or day.
 I remember them bringing me two things that I loved as a little boy.
 That I love still.
 A pocket watch — I was fascinated by time as I had no idea what time it was — and a torch.

 “My parents weren’t allowed to visit me as the excitement could set off a spasm.
-They’d watch me through this little peephole in the door and all they could see was this torchlight dancing round the walls.”
+So they’d watch me through this little peephole in the door and all they could see was this torchlight dancing round the walls.”

 Next we head to his favourite “pocket of the world”, Wilton’s Bush.
 We walk along the gravel track saying nothing, and then he stops and says, “I don’t mean to sound melancholy, my boy, but I’m aware that most things I do now… I’m doing for the last time.